AndreeeasN/pp3-doubletake/README.md

 # DoubleTake - A Python-based game of telephone

-[DoubleTake](https://doubletake.herokuapp.com/) was developed for anyone who enjoys a twist on traditional telephone games.
+[DoubleTake](https://doubletake.herokuapp.com/) was developed as a python-based twist on the classic game of telephone.

-In this game players will create chains of alternating questions and answers while attempting to unravel what previous players have said, often with unpredictable results.
+In *DoubleTake* players will create chains of alternating questions and answers while attempting to unravel what previous players have said, often with unpredictable results.<br>
+With *DoubleTake* players have an outlet to showcase their unique sense of humor, perfect for those wanting to let their creativity run wild and share a good laugh.<br>

+Get your creative juices flowing and most importantly, have fun!

 # Table of Contents
 + [UX](#ux "UX")